Time to market

 At the beginning of the project, we conducted an intensive analysis phase in which we examined the current state, identified key stakeholder needs, and defined the most important user paths through user journeys.
 Based on these insights, we developed a strategic and technical overall concept for the new platform that ensured both a service-oriented architecture and modular expandability.

 A central component was the development of a scalable service landscape, including a high-performance logic for managing address data – the prerequisite for address-specific availability checking.
-In parallel, we designed and implemented both the digital ordering process and the customer self-service, each user-centered and closely aligned with the technical possibilities of the new CRM system.
+In parallel, we designed and implemented both the digital ordering flow and the customer self-service, each user-centered and closely aligned with the technical possibilities of the new CRM system.

 During the further course of the project, the developed services were integrated, extensively tested, and connected to the CRM.